altaga/SolSquare/README.md

 # Solution:

 SolSquare is like a digital decentralized space for open expression without anyone controlling what's said.
-It encourages good behavior by rewarding positive contributions by boosts.
-Built on Solana, it's fast and secure, ensuring everyone can freely express themselves.
+It encourages good behavior by rewarding positive contributions by boosts, all the boost and rewards are based on Bonk Token.
+Fully built on Solana, it's fast and secure, ensuring everyone can freely express themselves.

 <img src="./Assets/solanaIcon.jpg" >